 The Nintendo Switch has several different control schemes that can drastically change your gaming experience.
 In the system’s docked configuration, and with both Joy-Con controllers attached in its portable configuration, the control scheme is similar to the PlayStation 4, with two sticks, buttons, and triggers.

-By removing the Joy-Con controllers, however, each can be used independently to throw punches in a game like Arms, and by handing one to a second player and turning them both sideways, the Joy-Cons can be used much like the Nintendo Wii’s remotes, with a single control stick and four buttons letting players control simple games such as Mario Kart 8 Deluxe.
+By removing the Joy-Con controllers, however, each can be used independently to throw punches in a game like Arms.
+By handing one to a second player and turning them both sideways, the Joy-Cons can be used much like the Nintendo Wii’s remotes, with a single control stick and four buttons letting players control simple games such as Mario Kart 8 Deluxe.
+Using this configuration isn’t ideal, but it is super convenient for an impromptu play session with friends.

-While the Nintendo Switch features a wide array of controller options, none of them are quite as comfortable as holding a DualShock 4.
-That changes if you pick up a Pro controller separately, but from a pure comfort and ease-of-use perspective, the PS4’s DualShock 4 takes the cake.
+While the Nintendo Switch features a wide array of Switch controller options, none of them are quite as comfortable as holding a DualShock 4.
+That changes if you pick up a Pro controller separately, but from a pure comfort and ease-of-use perspective, the PlayStation 4’s DualShock 4 takes the cake.
+The Switch’s Pro controller is highly recommended, whether you’re in docked or tabletop mode, though, especially for shooters.

-The Nintendo Switch and PlayStation 4 aren’t on an even footing in the technical department, as the Switch’s portability means it is forced to sacrifice some of the processing power available on larger consoles.
+The Nintendo Switch and PlayStation 4 aren’t on even footing in the technical department, as the Switch’s portability means it is forced to sacrifice some of the processing power you’d find on modern consoles.

-The PlayStation 4, meanwhile, is also capable of 1080p resolution, as well as high-dynamic range, or HDR, which allows for much better contrast.
+The PlayStation 4, meanwhile, is also capable of 1080p resolution as well as high-dynamic range, or HDR, which allows for much better contrast.
 For traditional home console play, the PlayStation 4 is the better choice, though the Switch does provide the added benefit of a quality portable display.
+There’s no question of which system displays games better — it simply comes down to what kind of console you want: A dedicated home console with lots of power or a system you can take on the go (as well as play at home).

-The PlayStation 4 has been out for more than six years now, and its library of both exclusive and multi-platform games is incredibly strong.
-Series like Assassin’s Creed, Dark Souls, and Batman: Arkham have seen multiple entries hit the PlayStation 4, while Sony’s first- and second-party games have consistently been among the top titles each year.
+The PlayStation 4 has been out for close to eight years now, and its library of both exclusive and multi-platform games is incredibly strong.
+Series like Assassin’s Creed, Dark Souls, and Batman: Arkham have seen multiple entries hit the PlayStation 4, while Sony’s first and second-party games have consistently been among the top titles each year.
 Below are a few of the best PlayStation exclusives:

 - Uncharted 4: A Thief’s End